goderich/dissertation/dissertation.md

 In fact, Li [-@li1982, sec.
 2.2.1] says as much when he mentiones that younger speakers in Matabalay village tended to replace the final /g/ with /w/ or /y/ depending on the vowel.
 A native speaker from Matabalay village who was 50 years old in 1980 had already completely lost final /g/, and only Li's 63 year old consultant (at the time of his fieldwork) still retained it.

-Word-initial /x/ can be found in at least one word in Matu'aw: *xuyil* 'dog', compare Matu'uwal *xuwil*, but Squliq *huzil*, S'uli' *huzin*, Plngawan *huɹil*.
+Word-initial /x/ can be found in at least one word in Matu'aw: *xuyil* 'dog', compare Matu'uwal *xuwil*, but Squliq *huzil*, S'uli *huzin*, Plngawan *huɹil*.
 Since even Matu'uwal only has two words with initial /x/, the other being *xuxuʔ* 'breasts', for which no Matu'aw cognate exists, this may be the only occurrence of word-initial /x/ in the dialect.

 ## Synchronic alternations {#sec:synchronic-alternations}